-Researchers in the USGS Earthquake Hazards Program compiled data on the location, size, and frequency of past earthquakes in Afghanistan, and examined satellite and aerial imagery to identify the locations of potentially active faults.
-This information was then used to create preliminary earthquake hazard maps that show the strength of probable ground motion caused by earthquake at specific localities and nationwide.
+To this end, researchers with the USGS Earthquake Hazards Project compiled extensive data on the location, size, and frequency of past earthquakes in Afghanistan, and examined satellite and aerial imagery to identify the locations of potentially active faults.
+This information was then used to create preliminary earthquake hazard maps that show the strength of probable ground motion caused by earthquakes at specific localities and nationwide.
 The level of ground motion is expressed as a percent of the acceleration due to the force of gravity (% g), which is a parameter that engineers often use as a guide in designing structures such as hospitals, dams, pipelines, and power transmission lines.
 Proper design of such facilities and structures will help ensure that Afghanistan’s new and reconstructed infrastructure is durable enough to survive the impact of major earthquakes, which will inevitably occur.

-For a list of all USGS Earthquake Hazards Project publications, go here.
+A list of all USGS Earthquake Hazards Project publications is available here.